Chad-Powellv1/pseudoCode/README.md

      * Fireplace insert -> Holds fireplace components.

-        * Ignitor -> Ignites the fire with an electric spark.
+        * Igniter -> Ignites the fire with an electric spark.

         * Pilot light -> A unit that produces a small flame which stays lite, to help lite the main burner.

         * Thermocouple -> Measures the temperature of the pilot light, and ensures it's constant operation.
-If the pilot goes out the Thermocouple will send a signal to the emergency shut off valve preventing the gas from contining to flow.
+If the pilot goes out the Thermocouple will send a signal to the emergency shut off valve preventing the gas from continuing to flow.

         * Emergency Shut Off Valve -> Shuts off the gas supply if a signal is received from the Thermocouple.